“Our lives are a series of births and deaths; we die to one period and must be born to another.” – Madeline L’Engle

 Stuck in the Doldrums

-Some Individuals choose to improve their current chapter in their lives by making internal and external changes.
-Some of the changes people make are: moving to a new location, changing jobs, making new friends, reading self help books, and seeking therapy.
+Some Individuals choose to improve the current chapter in their lives by making internal and external changes.
+Some of the changes people make are: moving to a new location, changing jobs, making new friends, reading self-help books, and seeking therapy.
 By making these changes, many people find that they feel rejuvenated.
 If the mini-transition does not produce these qualities and leaves individuals feeling disappointed and discouraged they automatically move into the cocooning phase.

 The Next Chapter